arendst/Tasmota/.github/ISSUE_TEMPLATE/Feature_request.md

 DO NOT DELETE ANY TEXT from this template!
 Otherwise the issue will be auto-closed.
 -->

-**Have you looked for this feature in other issues and in the wiki?**
+**Have you looked for this feature in other issues and in the docs?**

 **Is your feature request related to a problem?
 Please describe.**
 _A clear and concise description of what the problem is._